INFOdex/massive-octobear_rpiTempServer/README.md

 "rawdata"

 Data was then organized by timestamp (date and time) and plotted using matplotlib/pyplot.
-Cron is used to run this program every 5 minutes to update the graph on the webserver.
 This program can be found in this repository under the name:

 "graph_maker"

+A python script was written to compare the time of a file's creation to a designated time 5 minutes from when the website is accessed.
+This script (most notably) uses the os, time, and datetime python libraries.
+This script was pointed at the graph of the data output by graph)maker.
+This file can be found in this git repository under the nam:

+"timecreated"

-A php file is then used to display the graph that is generated.
+A php file is then used to call the previous script, and display the graph that is generated.
 It can be found in this repository under the name:

-index.php
+"index.php"